privacy-tech-lab/gpc-web-crawler/README.md

       make custom
       ```

-6. To run the Crawler on one of our eight preselected batches sites:
+6. To run the Crawler on one of our eight preselected batches:

-   1. If you have already run the Crawler (perhaps to test it, or on another batch) and have containers running, run "make stop && make clean"
+   1. If you have already run the Crawler (perhaps to test it, or on another batch) and have containers running, run:

+      ```console
+      make stop && make clean
+      ```

    2. To start the Crawler with debug mode off, run:

       ```console